-On board the Gustloff, Captain Petersen was relaxing in his cabin confident that the most perilous part of the journey was over when a huge explosion sent him scurrying up to the bridge where he was heard to shout "This is it!
-This is it!"
+On board the Gustloff, Captain Petersen was relaxing in his cabin confident that the most perilous part of the journey was over when a huge explosion sent him scurrying up to the bridge where he was heard to utter the words “This is it!
+This is it!”

 The lights aboard the Gustloff now went out plunging the ship into darkness.
 Shortly afterwards the third torpedo struck the engine room and the Gustloff began to list heavily to port.

 It was now apparent to everyone that the ship was doomed and panic began to break out.
 Gunshots were heard as the crew tried to maintain some semblance of order among the screaming and terrified passengers.

 But it was to no avail as people were trampled to death in the rush for the boats and only a cordon of armed men prevented them from being swamped.
 Some military personnel, particularly those incapacitated that could not be evacuated, now committed suicide.

 A problem with the boats only added to the climate of fear as people were forced to wait anxiously as the crew struggled to free them frozen as they were to their davits.